MicrosoftDocs/Edge-Enterprise/edgeenterprise/Per-Site-Configuration-by-Policy.md

 :::image type="content" source="media/per-site-configuration-by-policy/edge-page-info.png" alt-text="Page information and settings for the current page in the browser.":::

 Enterprises can use Group Policy to set up site lists for individual policies that control the browser’s behavior.
-To find these policies, open the [Microsoft Edge Group Policy documentation](/deployedge/microsoft-edge-policies) and search for **ForUrls** to find the policies that allow and block behavior based on the loaded site’s URL.
+To find these policies, open the [Microsoft Edge Group Policy documentation](/deployedge/microsoft-edge-policies) and search for "ForUrls" to find the policies that allow and block behavior based on the loaded site’s URL.
 Most of the relevant settings are listed in the [Group Policy for Content Settings](/deployedge/microsoft-edge-policies#content-settings) section.

 There are also many policies (whose names contain **Default**) that control the default behavior for a given setting.